Renaissance, Reformation and Influence of Calvin and Knox on American Revolution - American Minute with Bill Federer

 In 1588, Elizabeth had Sir Francis Drake fight the Spanish Armada.

-Like Francis I earlier, the seriousness of Spain's threat led Queen Elizabeth to make a treaty with Spain's enemies, Moroccan ruler Mulai Ahmad al-Mansur and the Ottoman Sultan Murad III.
+Like Francis the First earlier, the seriousness of Spain's threat led Queen Elizabeth to make a treaty with Spain's enemies, Moroccan ruler Mulai Ahmad al-Mansur and the Ottoman Sultan Murad the Third.

-When Elizabeth died in 1603, the son of Mary-Queen of Scots, James I, was made King of England, Ireland, Wales and Scotland.
+When Elizabeth died in 1603, the son of Mary-Queen of Scots, James the First, was made King of England, Ireland, Wales and Scotland.

-King James I had been raised by Scottish Presbyterian Protestant tutors.
+James had been raised by Scottish Presbyterian Protestant tutors.

-He was responsible for arranging Anglican, Puritan and Presbyterian scholars to work together to produce the King James Bible - the best-selling and the most distributed book of all time.
+He was responsible for arranging Anglican, Puritan and Presbyterian scholars to work together to produce the King James Bible - considered the world's all-time best-seller and the most distributed book in the history of the world.

-King James I is the namesake of Jamestown, Virginia - the first permanent English settlement in America.
+King James the First is the namesake of Jamestown, Virginia - the first permanent English settlement in America.

-The Pilgrims were sailing on the Mayflower ship to join the Jamestown Colony when the got blown off course in a winter storm and landed at Cape Cod.
+The Pilgrims were sailing on the Mayflower ship to join the Jamestown Colony when they got blown off course in a winter storm and landed at Cape Cod.

 The Pilgrims had no charter from the King so they wrote their famous Mayflower Compact.

-When Spanish and Italian Catholic troops plotted to help Ireland break from Anglican English control, beginning in 1569, the English crushed the attempt and executed thousands of Irish Catholics.
+When Spanish and Italian Catholic troops plotted to help Ireland break from Anglican English control, beginning in 1569, the English crushed the attempt.
+Crops and farms were destroyed, leading to famine, disease, and thousands dying.

 In an effort to make Ireland more Protestant, Britain relocated 200,000 Presbyterians from Scotland to Ireland.